petergardfjall/dotfiles/cheat/sheets/go.cheat.md

 ## Modules
 Go modules is the prefered way of managing project dependencies.

+    mkdir newproj ; cd newproj
+    git init && go mod init github.com/my/newproj

+Generally, `go build` will update your `go.mod` file to include the libraries you depend on in your code (via `import`s) and make a "sensible" selection of version.
+Some useful commands:

+    # versions that will be used in build for all direct and indirect deps
+    go list -m all

+    # available minor and patch upgrades for all direct and indirect deps
+    go list -u -m all

+    # prune any no-longer-needed dependencies from go.mod
+    go mod tidy

+    # shows shortest path in import graph from main module to package
+    go mod why github.com/lib/pq

+    # list all dependency edges between modules
+    go mod graph

+If you find a need to rely on a particular commit or tag, just do:

+    go get github.com/proj/repo@<commitish>

+There is also a `replace` keyword you can use to substitute a module with one on your local machine.

+    replace github.com/proj/repo => ../../my/repo

+    require (
+        github.com/proj/repo v1.0.0
+    )

+### Private modules
 When our modules are kept in private github repos, we need to specify this with the `GOPRIVATE` environment variable:

     # specify that all repos here under are private (can specify multiple with
     # comma-separation)
     export GOPRIVATE="github.com/secret-company"

 When using private git repos, we need to pass sufficient credentials to `git` to be able to fetch the dependency (over `https`).
 This can be achieved in a couple